moinwiki/moin/CONTRIBUTING.md

  * Documentation: Ensure that your changes are well-documented.
 Add docstrings to your functions and classes where appropriate.

-We have added Git pre-commit hooks to ensure a consistent code quality.
+We use Git pre-commit hooks to help ensure consistent code quality.
-The checks include the use of the tools black, ruff and bandit.
-For details please see [moin-20.readthedocs.io](https://moin-20.readthedocs.io/en/latest/devel/development.html#install-pre-commit-hooks)
+The checks include the tools Black, Ruff, and Bandit.
+For details, please see [moin-20.readthedocs.io](https://moin-20.readthedocs.io/en/latest/devel/development.html#install-pre-commit-hooks)